harmanswalia/HarmanWalia/README.md

 | \ELK-Server | Virtual Machine | 10.1.0.4(Private)//13.68.153.197(Public) | Linux            |

 ### Access Policies
-The machines on the internal network are not exposed to the public Internet.
-Only the Jump-Box-Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses _99.234.136.232 (workstation IP address)_
+The machines on the internal network are not exposed to the public Internet Only the Jump-Box-Provisioner machine can accept connections from the Internet Access to this machine is only allowed from the following IP addresses __99.234.136.232 (workstation IP address)__

 Machines within the network can only be accessed by __Jump-Box-Provisioner.__
 The same machine is allowed to access the ELK VM